Tuesday, February 11, 2025

 Aliens was no exception.

 To maximize their expensive figure tooling & molds, Kenner would create more than just one figure.
-For example, the very popular and intricate Gorilla alien was given a different tail, head, legs, and arms, and bam: Mantis alien!
-It's easier to produce solid pieces of plastic with limbs, and recycle the complex torso & arm mechanism.
-To Kenner's credit, the reuse of certain figure parts but then adding some new parts was pretty innovative.
+For example, the very popular and intricate Gorilla alien was given a different tail, head, legs, and arms, and bam: the Mantis alien!
+It's easier to produce solid pieces of plastic with limbs, and just simply reuse the complex torso & arm mechanism.
+To Kenner's credit, the reuse of certain figure parts but then adding other newer parts was pretty clever.

 Below are such examples;